Python-World/s-tool/README.md

 # Stool

-stool is an wrapper over selenium to perform different utility task.
+stool is an wrapper over selenium to perform various task.

 ## Features